damuellen/SPC/README.md

 - The tool provides detailed information about the calculation process, including preparation time, computing time, and wall time, helping users assess the efficiency and resource requirements of the simulation.
 - Additionally, the Solar Performance Calculator includes a `plot` option, allowing users to create time series charts with Gnuplot.
 This visualization feature helps users gain insights into the calculated results and facilitates the interpretation of the simulation data.

+#### Disclaimer: This Software is Unfinished and May Contain Bugs

+Please be aware that this software is still under development and is considered unfinished.
+As a single developer is currently working on this project, the development process may take longer, and the software might have limited resources for testing and debugging.

+As a result, it may contain bugs, errors, and incomplete features.
+We do not recommend using this software in a production environment or for critical applications at this time.

+While the developer is actively working to improve and enhance the software, there is no guarantee of its stability or reliability.
+It is important to exercise caution and use this software solely for testing and experimentation purposes.

+By using this software, you acknowledge and accept the risks associated with its unfinished state and the fact that it is developed by a single individual.
+The developer disclaims any liability for any direct or indirect damages that may arise from its usage.

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).